finsberg/simula_code_web/content/contributing/_index.md

 ---

-If you wish to contribute to the Simula Github space please see check out the guidlines below.
+If you wish to contribute to the Simula Github space please check out the guidlines below.